javidmedina/lucidOS/README.md

 Clean, smooth animations and a modern interface.

-Lightweight, fast, and free of unnecessary bloatware.
+Lightweight, fast, and free of unnecessary bloatware, it's your choice for what you want from LucidOS.

-A guided setup process with customizable features on first boot.
+A guided setup process with customizable features on first boot that can be changed anytime.

-Ability to run Windows apps and select terminal-based macOS apps.
+Ability to run Windows apps and select terminal-based macOS apps, hopefully seamlessly.

 # Interface & Branding:

-Unique, glossy skeuomorphic icons inspired by macOS Sequoia and Tahoe.
+Unique, glossy skeuomorphic icons inspired by macOS Sequoia, Tahoe, and the Ubuntu-based CuteFishOS.

-Default wallpapers, branding, and UI elements are proprietary, maintaining the lucidOS identity.

 Emphasis on smooth transitions, responsive animations, and visual depth.

-Flexible layout options allow users to emulate macOS, Windows, or other styles.
+Flexible layout options will allow users to emulate a macOS, Windows, or other interface of your choice.

 # Gaming
-As stated, lucidOS will have the ability to run Windows Apps via Proton, and that includes video games.
-You will be able to play a good majority of Steam games and Windows apps in general on lucidOS.
-More support will always be added as lucidOS improves more and more.
+As stated, lucidOS will be able to run Windows Apps via Proton, including video games.
+You will be able to play most Steam games and Windows apps on lucidOS.
+More support will be added as lucidOS improves.
 (Proton is a compatibility layer developed by Valve)